kontent-ai/sample-app-next-js/README.md

 ### Use codebase as a starter

 > ⚠ This project is not intended as a starter project.
-It is as a sample of the presentation channel showcasing Kontent.ai capabilities.
+It is a sample of a presentation channel showcasing Kontent.ai capabilities.
 The following hints help you to use this code base as a base for presentation channel for your project as a boilerplate.
 By doing it, you are accepting the fact you are changing the purpose of this code.

 The app contains code to dynamically handle different Kontent.ai projects (e.g. the environment route prefix).
 To adjust the code to be used to single project as a starter, you want to remove the logic that is used solely for showcasing the sample project during evaluation.